score-partners/score.partners/process/1-discovery.md

 ## Propose new challenges and solutions

-SCORE partners will periodically be asked to propose new challanges and solutions for transnational collaboration within SCORE.
+SCORE partners will periodically be asked to propose new challenges and solutions for transnational collaboration within SCORE.

 * Challenges can be proposed via the [**Challenge detection form**](https://docs.google.com/forms/d/e/1FAIpQLSeQltrrI9yl4aH-MrpoXxnK31Ox5_Y1-WFQYvgTMQ7lIP4hWg/viewform).